X icon white, transparent background.

 For many organizations, decoupling performance management and compensation isn’t realistic

-Tying compensation to performance reviews isn’t always a matter of choice — some organizations need to comply with board and union regulations that mandate a pay vs. performance connection.
+Tying compensation and performance management isn’t always a matter of choice — some organizations need to comply with board and union regulations that mandate a pay vs. performance connection.
 Some companies also prefer to work with incentive plans for top performers.

 That’s why we’ve made a list of four strategies you can employ to connect performance management and your organization’s compensation strategy effectively.